ENCODE-DCC/atac-seq-pipeline/README.md

 ### Sun GridEngine (SGE)

 Genome data have already been installed and shared on Stanford SCG4.
-You can skip step-3.
+You can skip step 3 on SCG4.
 1) Set your parallel environment (`default_runtime_attributes.sge_pe`) and queue (`default_runtime_attributes.sge_queue`) in `workflow_opts/non_docker.json`.
 If there is no parallel environment on your SGE then ask your SGE admin to create one.
     ```
     $ qconf -spl